nonameolsson/budgt/README.md

 Everything you need to build a Svelte project, powered by [`sv`](https://github.com/sveltejs/cli).

+## Purpose and Features

+This project is a budgeting app designed to help users manage their finances.
+The app allows users to track their expenses, income, accounts, and categories.
+Key features include:

+- Adding, viewing, and deleting expenses
+- Adding, viewing, and deleting income sources
+- Creating, viewing, and deleting accounts
+- Setting a primary account
+- Creating, viewing, and deleting categories

 ## Creating a project

 If you're seeing this, you've probably already done this step.
 Congrats!